 A separate application and application fee must be submitted for each case in which an attorney seeks admission pro hac vice.

 - A separate application must be submitted for each attorney seeking admission in a case.
 For example, if a firm’s senior attorney and two associates are to be listed on the pleadings after admission, each must file a separate application, along with all of the documentation and fees required.

 - Certificate(s) of good standing can take time to obtain.
-Certificate(s) from each state(s) in which you are licensed, dated no more than 30 days prior to the date of your application, are required.
+Certificate(s) from the highest court in each state(s) in which you are licensed, dated no more than 30 days prior to the date the application is received by the Wyoming State Bar.

 - Need to find local counsel?